nembrinj/protofablab/2025/projects/Group103/README.md

 Since we were concerned about the power of our propulsion mechanism, we wanted to have at least 5V DC-Motors.
 However, the Arduino runs on 3.3V and so, taking its signal alone as power isn't enough.
 We needed an external power source to power up the DC-Motors, while the Arduino's signal is solely used for control.
 This is the typical scenario for using a relay.
 Our professors also suggested using a driver module to allow to control more exactly the power the DC-Motors receive.
 But since we only need either full or no power, we decided to use a relay module.
-The DC-Motors we got, should be the ones with 2.5 - 6 V. We used a rechargable battery that in theory should generate 5V but in practice managed only below 3 V. Hence, we put the DC-Motors in parallel, as otherwise, the battery wouldn't even be able to turn them on.
+The DC-Motors we got, should be the ones with 2.5 - 6 V. We used a rechargeable battery that in theory should generate 5V but in practice managed only below 3 V. Hence, we put the DC-Motors in parallel, as otherwise, the battery wouldn't even be able to turn them on.

 **Problems:**
-At first we used one battery pack to supply both the dc-motors and the arduino with power.
+At first we used one battery pack to supply both the DC-motors and the arduino with power.
 However, this caused the arduino to power off as soon as the DC-Motors were switched on, likely due to different resistances and the battery's low voltage.
-Thus, we ended up using two rechargeable battery packs, one for the dc-motors and one for the arduino.
+Thus, we ended up using two rechargeable battery packs, one for the DC-motors and one for the arduino.

-This altogether gave us the following circuit, once more cleanly as a diagram modelled with Fritzing and once, the image of the actual implementation, where we only have one DC-Motor connected through the red and pink wires leaving the image:
+This altogether gave us the following circuit, once more cleanly as a diagram modelled with Fritzing and once, the image of the actual implementation, where we only have one DC-Motor connected through the red and purple wires leaving the image:

 <img src="./Schemas/circuit.svg" style="max-height: 300px; height:100%; height:auto;">
 <img src="./Media/Images/circuit_irl.jpg" style="max-height:300px; height:100%; height:auto;">